esumitra/2025-fall-csci-e88c/README.md

    cp spark/target/scala-2.13/SparkJob.jar docker/apps/spark
    ```

 3. Copy any data files to the `data` directory.
+(Zach note, I stuck the taxi_zone_lookup.csv in there in the repo, make sure you download the yellow_tripdata_2025-01.parquet file, which isn't included because it's biggish)

    The `data` directory is mounted to the Docker container at `/opt/spark-data`.
 Ensure that any input data files required by your Spark job are placed in this directory.